John Carver (footballer)

 John William Carver (born 16 January 1965) is an English association football coach and former player.
 At Newcastle United, he held assistant coaching roles under Bobby Robson and Alan Pardew, and was the interim manager following Pardew's departure.
 Away from Newcastle, he was also assistant coach to Kevin Blackwell at Leeds United and Luton Town, as well as at Plymouth Argyle under Paul Mariner.
-As manager, he took charge of Toronto FC from 2008 to 2009 and Omonoia Nicosia from 2016 to 2017.
+As manager, he took charge of Toronto from 2008 to 2009 and Omonia Nicosia from 2016 to 2017.
+He is the manager of Ekstraklasa club Lechia Gdańsk and the assistant coach of the Scotland national team.

 Playing career

 Carver was born in Newcastle upon Tyne, and was raised in Cruddas Park.
 Carver joined Montagu and North Fenham Boys Club when he was nine, which led to him being signed by his hometown club, Newcastle United, as an apprentice when he was 16.
 He signed a professional contract with the club in January 1983 but never made his league debut, and was released in 1985.

 Carver then spent a season at Cardiff City, making 13 appearances, but a thigh injury ended his professional career at the age of 20.
 Afterwards, he played semi-professional football for Gateshead from 1987 to 1990, whilst working his way up the coaching ladder in Newcastle, starting out in schools before landing the role of director at Newcastle's School of Excellence in 1992.